SECURITIES AND EXCHANGE COMMISSION

 |By:||Date: June 1, 2020|

 |Name:||Christian Le Brun|

 |Title:||Executive Vice President and General Counsel|

-ORBCOMM is a global provider of industrial Internet of Things (IoT) solutions, including network connectivity, devices, device management and web reporting applications.
-The Companys industrial IoT products and services are designed to track, monitor, control and enhance security for a variety of assets, such as trailers, trucks, rail cars, sea containers, power generators, fluid tanks, marine vessels, diesel or electric powered generators (gensets), oil and gas wells, pipeline monitoring equipment, irrigation control systems and utility meters, in the transportation and supply chain, heavy equipment, fixed asset monitoring and, maritime industries, as well as for governments.
+ORBCOMM is a global provider of Machine-to-Machine (M2M) and Internet of Things (IoT) solutions, including network connectivity, devices, device management and web reporting applications.
+The Companys M2M and IoT products and services are designed to track, monitor, control and enhance security for a variety of assets, such as trailers, trucks, rail cars, sea containers, generators, fluid tanks, marine vessels, diesel or electric powered generators (gensets), oil and gas wells, pipeline monitoring equipment, irrigation control systems and utility meters, in industries for transportation & distribution, heavy equipment, oil & gas, maritime and government.
 The Company provides these services using multiple satellite and cellular network platforms.
 We develop, design and market the hardware and other ancillary equipment that we sell; however, we do not manufacture any products.
 All of our products are produced by domestic and foreign contract manufacturers to our specifications or purchased fully assembled by third party domestic or foreign suppliers.
 Based on our review of our supply chain, we have determined that Conflict Minerals are necessary to the functionality or production of certain equipment purchased by or manufactured for us (In-Scope Products); however, none of our manufactured or assembled products are purchased directly from suppliers in the Covered Countries and we do not have a direct relationship with any smelters or refiners.

 Reasonable Country of Origin Inquiries